Biology (BIOL)

 BIOL 439 PLANT PHYSIOLOGY2 Credits

-Physiological and developmental processes occurring in cells, tissues, and organs of plants, with emphasis on hormonal, environmental and other control mechanisms of plant behavior and development.
+Physiological and developmental processes occurring in cells, tissues, and organs of plants, with emphasis on hormonal, environmental and other control mechanisms of plant processes and development.

 Co-requisites: BIOL 439L